 Related Recipes:

-Blueberry Muffins with Raspberry Jam Swirls – My favorite blueberry muffin recipe to date and with raspberry jam swirled throughout, there’s lots of beautiful berry flavors
+Blueberry Muffins with Raspberry Jam Swirls – My favorite blueberry muffin recipe to date, and with raspberry jam swirled throughout, there are lots of beautiful berry flavors.

-Spiced Apple and Banana Bundt Cake with Vanilla Carmela Glaze – Between the yogurt, apples, and banana in this fruit-oriented cake, it’s wonderfully moist and soft.
-It’s a fast cake to whisk together and bakes up tall and beautifully
+Spiced Apple and Banana Bundt Cake with Vanilla Carmela Glaze – Between the yogurt, apples, and bananas in this fruit-oriented cake, it’s wonderfully moist and soft.
+It’s a fast cake to whisk together and bakes up tall and beautifully.

 Banana Bread Brownies with Vanilla Caramel Glaze – Made with bananas and yogurt, they’re incredibly moist and tender.
-Very rich and fudgy and chocolate is used three ways.
-More fudgy brownie than banana bread, but it’s a marriage for times you can’t decide between using the ripe bananas on your counter or your honoring your chocolate cravings
+Very rich and fudgy, and chocolate is used three ways.
+More fudgy brownie than banana bread, but it’s a marriage for times you can’t decide between using the ripe bananas on your counter or honoring your chocolate cravings.

 Blueberries and lemon in one.
 I love small plate recipes.
 Looks incredibly delicious Averie!